ashim-nepal/Python-in-100-Days/README.md

 #### What does this repository consist of?

-This repo is full of different kinds of tasks/practices that I have learned/practiced from Replit Course.
+This repo is full of different kinds of tasks/practices that I have learned/practiced of Python either basic programming, OOPs or Libraries and many more of Python.

 #### What programming language is used for Project?

-The project is in Python only and are all done in replit.
+The project is in Python only.

 ## Feedback